 Having two speakers is better than one as they are much more versatile and offer a bigger soundstage.
 Two of the SRS-X11s take up the same amount of space that most portable speakers do -the UE Boom 2, LG P7 Flow and Beats Pill are all slightly larger than the pair of Sony cubes.
-What’s nice about having the pair of X11s is I can leave one in my office and put the other in the kitchen, or I can leave one at home and bring the other with me when I am travelling to save a little space and weight in my backpack.
+What’s nice about having the pair of X11s is I can leave one in my office and put the other in the kitchen, or I can leave one at home and bring the other with me when I am traveling to save a little space and weight in my backpack.

-Separating the speakers into left and right also makes for a much more immersive sound stage when setup at my computer than one single wireless speaker.
+Separating the speakers into left and right also makes for a much more immersive soundstage when setup at my computer than one single wireless speaker.
 It definitely makes a big difference when watching movies or tv shows on my iPad Pro too.

-Sound quality of Sony speakers, not just the X11 are balanced, detailed and clear.
+The sound quality of Sony speakers, not just the X11 is balanced, detailed and clear.
 There’s no abundance of bass – they’re tuned to play music the way it was intended.
 The X11 follows that pattern of Sony sound quality with balanced sound and it even sounds great when playing solo.
 If you’re into huge bass, the X11 definitely isn’t for you.
 However, if you’re into balance, sound quality and a huge soundstage (depending on where you place two of the X11s), then the X11s are perfect for you.

 Battery life is as advertised.
-After several months of usage, I have found the 12 hour battery life rating to be a true representation of what the speaker is capable of.
+After several months of usage, I have found the 12-hour battery life rating to be a true representation of what the speaker is capable of.